If you’re looking to start keeping rabbits as pets, you must know the differences between different rabbit breeds.

 Jersey Wooly are small American rabbit breeds developed in the 1980s; as the name suggests, this breed originates from New Jersey, United States.

-The Jersey Wooly is a popular pet due to its friendly and gentle nature.
+The Jersey Wooly is popular for its friendly and gentle nature.
 This breed has a wool-like coat that requires minimal grooming, and they come in various colors, including chocolate, lilac, blue, and black.

 It’s also important to note that these rabbits are not as large as other breeds; the average weight for a Jersey Wooly is 5 pounds, with an 8-inch length; they live up to 10 years and have an estimated cost of $50-$60.